Don’t Fall Victim to Utility Bill Scams

 Two past scams involved:

-1. callers asking for personal and financial information because President Obama was paying utility bills as part of a bailout plan and
+1. callers asking for personal and financial information claiming that President Obama was paying utility bills as part of a bailout plan and

 2. callers asking customers to send a pre-paid debit card to pay their bill or to replace dangerous equipment.

 In both cases, the scammers are trying to defraud customers.
 They often target elderly people who are fearful their electricity may be turned off unless they comply immediately.
-These scammers usually have just a little information about you and try to get you to provide more so they can get into your bank accounts and/or use your credit card numbers.
+These scammers usually have a little bit of information about you and will try to persuade you to provide more so they can gain access to your bank accounts and/or use your credit card numbers.